terra-campaigns/arrival/factions/mercians.md

 traits:
 - name: Concealed
   desc: "All Assets the faction purchases enter play with the Stealth quality."
-- name: Machiavellian
-  desc: "The faction is diabolically cunning.
-It rolls an extra die for all Cunning attribute checks.
-Its Cunning must always be its highest attribute."

 assets:
 - name: Headquarters (BoI)